Lazor999/FTTRPG/Core/Leveling.md

 Every 100 TI, 1 level is earned.

-Upon leveling up, you are allowed to increase 2 stats, the amount will be decided with a 1d2.
+Upon leveling up, you are allowed to increase 1 stat, the amount will be decided with a 1d2.